DISID/bootstrap-theme/README.md

 This work is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 To view a copy of this license, visit http://www.gnu.org/copyleft/gpl.html